-This bird and wildlife itinerary offers an 11-day tour of Uganda's richest sites for birds, big game and primates.
+This bird and wildlife itinerary offers a 11 days birding Uganda safari to Uganda's richest sites for birds, big game and primates.
 The day trip to Mabira Forest Reserve & half day to Mabamba Swampland set the stage for what is to be an incredible birding tour, with a good checklist of forest and swamp specials.
-The following days see tours to Ziwa Rhino Sanctuary, Murchison Falls National Park, Semuliki National Park and Kibale National Park.
+The following days see tours to Ziwa Rhino Sanctuary, Murchison Falls National Park, Semuliki National Park and Kibale Forest National Park.
 What you get is an incredible combination of an attractive bird checklist, amazing game sightings, beautiful sceneries, chimpanzees and lots of primates.

 Early morning breakfast & departure to Mabamba Swamp to look for the Shoebill and a number of swamp specials.
 The Mabamba swamp is covered in marshes with an excellent network of channels created by fishermen and their canoes.
 These pass for excellent birding trails.